 If your graphics card isn't getting the score you hoped for, there are a number of things you can do to improve the score before you resort to ripping out your GPU and replacing it with a newer model.

 First of all you should make sure have the latest stable drivers installed for your graphics card.
-You can check this by either going to the website of your graphics card manufacturer, or using a program such as GeForce Experience for Nvidia cards to check that you're running the latest drivers.
+You can check this by either going to the website of your graphics card manufacturer, or using a program such as GeForce Experience for Nvidia graphics cards to ensure that you're running the latest drivers.

 Close down any open programs once Windows has restarted and re-run the benchmarks.
 If you're still not happy, there might be another reason for the issues.